 The Episode That Does Not Make Sense Until Someone Names It

 You are exhausted but cannot sleep.
-You feel like crying but your thoughts are racing.
-You have the energy to do a hundred things and absolutely no desire to do any of them.
-You feel like something is very wrong but you cannot explain it to anyone, including yourself.
+Your thoughts are racing while you feel like crying.
+There is energy for a hundred things and zero desire to do any of them.
+Something is very wrong, and you cannot explain it to anyone, including yourself.

 Key Takeaways

-If you have bipolar disorder and this sounds familiar, you may have experienced a mixed state.
-And if multiple providers have told you that does not match the textbook definition of bipolar, or have diagnosed you with something else entirely, you are not alone.
+If you have bipolar disorder and this sounds familiar, you may have experienced a mixed state, sometimes still called a mixed episode.
+If multiple providers have told you it does not match the textbook definition of bipolar, or diagnosed you with something else entirely, that experience is common.
 Mixed states are among the most frequently misdiagnosed presentations in mood disorder care.

 This is not your imagination.
 It is a recognizable clinical phenomenon that has been described for over a century, and it is significantly more common than the diagnostic conversation suggests.